DCKento/DnDGPT/README.md

 # Maroon6.AI
 This project is a simple chatbot that simulates conversations of playable characters in my personal Icewind Dale DnD campaign.
-It uses the OpenAI GPT-3 language model to generate responses for the characters based on the user's input, which is the situation or dialogue the characters are engaged in.
+It uses the OpenAI GPT-3 language model to generate responses for the characters based on the user's input, which is the situation or dialogue the selected character is engaged in.

-The application is fairly simple, leveraging ChatGPT via the OpenAI API key and setting characterstics and traits for a character as a 'role'.
-This then allows you to select a role which generates a different output based on the character selected.
+The application is fairly simple, leveraging ChatGPT via the OpenAI API and setting characterstics and traits for a character as a 'role'.
+This then allows you to select a role at the start of the input which generates a different output based on the character selected.

+Primarily, this project was created as a small project for me to start experimenting with the OpenAI API via Python and learn about how the API works while building a fun little program to show my friends.

+A very basic web interface is included using Flask, though the application performs better via the CLI as the response is noticebly faster via the CLI.

 ## Pre-requisites
 Sign up for an OpenAI API key.